 Germany has set international standards to provide its workforce with a quality culture, atmosphere, and good working conditions.
 This ensures the nurses are offered maximum comfortability since they work rigorously throughout the day.
 Proper hygiene and safety standards are taken care of and regularly audited.

 There is a relatively high demand for healthcare professionals such as nurses compared to other professions.

 With proper experience and expertise, you can continue gaining appraisals and bolster your position in the workplace.
 This makes nursing practice more lucrative.

-Get your family to Germany along with you
+Get your family to Germany and live together.

 After settling down initially, you may get your family too to Germany.
 It may take 3-4 months.
-Your spouse can also work, and your children can receive a world-class education for free or they can study in English taught international schools.
-This option makes Germany one of the most popular countries for foreign educated nurses.
+Your spouse can also work, and your children can attend a world-class education for free.

 The choice for permanent residency

-You can apply for a Permanent residency permit in Germany after five years of staying in the German mainland.
-This is one of the most significant benefits for any foreigner who wishes to settle in a country where they can settle with almost equal rights.
+You can apply for a Permanent residency permit in Germany after five years of stay on the German mainland.
+This is one of the most significant benefits for any foreigner who wishes to settle in a country where they can enjoy almost equal rights.

 If the embassy rejects your initial application, you will need to apply for a visa again, or you may choose to appeal against the decision if you find it not correct.

-For any help or assistance please contact KCR.
+For any help or assistance, please get in touch with KCR.